poupeaua/digit-learning/README.md

 4) Follow the evolution of your training:
   Just open the file networks/saved/{dir_name}/info.csv.
-  It contains all the information about the evolution of your neural network
+  It contains all the information about the evolution of your neural network.

 5) Enjoy !
   In case of emergency do not hesitate to run the command ./main.py